What Is A Tax Deduction?

 How Do I Qualify To Claim Tax Deductions?

-In order to claim tax deductions for the current tax year, the expense generally have to occur on or before December 31 of that year.
+In order to claim tax deductions for the current tax year, the expense generally has to occur on or before December 31 of that year.

 A lot of deductions depend on situations that occur during the year.